obadiaspelembe/cvesguard/README.md

 # CVES-Guard

-cvesguard (Short form of Docker Scout CVES Guard) is a tool to policy docker images cves vulnerabilities through a policy manifest in your pipeline.
+cvesguard (Short form of Docker Scout CVES Guard) is a tool to police docker images cves vulnerabilities through a policy manifest in your pipeline.
 This tool helps CI/CD engineers to determine whether a Docker Image can be deployed after docker scout command execution.

 ## How to use cvesguard